dambergn-codefellows/snakes-cafe/README.md

 ### 2018-08-17
 - Modified README.md to reflect versioning.
 - Removed duplicate assets folder.
+- Refactored manual.
+- Added ability for user to select an ammount to add to order.

 ### 2018-08-16
 - Updated all functions with descriptions.
 - Added KeyboardInterrupt to handle CTRL+C
-- Added quantity to dictionarry.
+- Added quantity to dictionary.
 - Changed quantity to inventory.
 - Changes to menue and menue.csv
 - Attempted some testing with no sucess.